Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 Let's try it out.

+---

 First, lets make a normal program, remember you can do this with something like: `cargo new iriss-documentation`

-In `main.rs`, we'll make a single function and our main program will just check it works.
+In `main.rs`, we'll make a single add function and our main function will just check it works.

-We can run this and, if it works, we expect no output!
+We can run this and, if it works, we see no output!

 Next, lets migrate the add function to a library.

+---

 Create a new file called `lib.rs`.

-In the same way that `main.rs` is the entry to our binary, `lib.rs` is the entry point to our library.
+In the same way that `main.rs` is the entry to our binary, `lib.rs` is the entry to our library.

 Our library acts like any other module, and the module is named the same thing as our project.